LIZW2019/DeepSignalplantPractise/README.md

 ```

 **c.Pretrained model**
-Download [the model provided by DeepSignal-plant on its GitHub page](https://drive.google.com/file/d/1HnDKPEfCAXgo7vPN-zaD44Kqz1SDw160/view?usp=sharing) and move it to the folder "DeepSignalplantPractise/input/model" for 5mC calling in Step5.
+Download [the model provided by DeepSignal-plant](https://drive.google.com/file/d/1HnDKPEfCAXgo7vPN-zaD44Kqz1SDw160/view?usp=sharing) and move it to the folder "DeepSignalplantPractise/input/model" for 5mC calling in Step5.

 # Major steps
 In this protocol, we use $PATHofDeepSignalPlant to indicate the path for Deepsignal-plant download and $CondaEnv to indicate the path of the Conda environment.
 Users will need to replace these two variables manually with the path they use.